 This post may contain affiliate or referral links.
 Read more about this in our disclosure policy.

-We have all seen the hundreds of way to teach fine motor skills, and honestly, some of them become work when you have kids do them over and over again.
+We have all seen the hundreds of ways to teach fine motor skills, and honestly, some of them become work when you have kids do them over and over again.
 So being able to sneak in some fun but still boost those skills is a must.

-6 Sneaky Ways to Teach Your Kids Fine Motor Skills
+15 Sneaky Ways to Teach Your Kids Fine Motor Skills

 I noticed with the hold ones the attention it took for them to use the nail file right and it hit me how it was helping their fine motor skills.
 My younger ones had a blast but didn't quite get it right.

 Legos – This one is one we all know, but I want to bring it up anyway.
-Kids love playing with Legos, and you don't have to buy the expensive sets.
+Kids love playing with Legos, and you don't have to buy expensive sets.
 A general 200+ box of Legos will supply all the fun they need!
 The sets are great of course because they have to follow directions, but they are more for older kids.

 If you head to Pinterest and search “Lego Challenge,” a ton of free ideas come up to have your children try out.
-From making a simple letter to the extravagant things like landmarks.
+From making a simple letter to extravagant things like landmarks.
 My kids have made everything from zoos to RVs.
 They have taken part in holiday challenges and more.
 A good gift idea for Lego lovers is the Lego Ideas Book as it has so many ideas.

 Playdough – I don't know about you but my kids are slightly obsessed with playdough.
 This is a good thing for their fine motor skills!
 Molding, shaping, cutting, and twisting are all great skills!
 You can take it up a step by search Pinterest and find a million and one different ways to use playdough to boost fine motor skills.

 The Pom Pom Drop Game – This one is a fun one in our house.
 We have taken the bread crumb containers with the snap lids and painted them the color of the pom poms that we have.
-Then we dump all the pom pom on the floor and have the younger kids sort them into their color cans one at a time.
+Then we dump all the pom-pom on the floor and have the younger kids sort them into their color cans one at a time.
 Then we store them in their cans again until next time.
 The kids love playing with the pom poms something about soft and fuzzy and bright colors!

 Play With Your Food – I know as parents we tell our kids NOT to play with their food but something times it can help them!
 Making a necklace out of colored fruit loops is one of my kid's favorites.
-Sorting out blueberries and grapes into muffin tins it all helps with the fine motor skills!
+Sorting out blueberries and grapes into muffin tins all helps with fine motor skills!